srleecode/blog/ideals/I4 - focus.md

     - ___UNPUBLISHED___kdqqtgjh_KtVtWuTrBXyXNGKvhljHYThHugWEXU2J

 ---

+“There are none so blind as those who will not see.”
+It's useless explaining to those who do not want to understand.

+"You	all	know	the	saying	‘seeing	is	believing’	I would	argue	that	other	times	things	need	to	be believed	in	to	be	seen.
+Our	narrative	changes our	behavior	which	changes	reality"
+-	Andrew Lo

+Those who excel are often overcompensating.
+Running from something, hiding from something.
+A lack, an unmet need leads to great motivation.

 What separates successful from non successful people is often focus.
 Focus is something that we all recognize, but is innately difficult due to the spreading activation nature of the brain.
 Focus has become more complicated and difficult over time.
 It has gotten more difficult due to their being more enticing distractions around today and a greater tendency to work in larger and larger teams.
 This makes focus more difficult as it only not one person that needs to be focused, but multiple.

 Focus is important because Resources are also limited, therefore, it is important at the individual and team level that we focus on the areas where we can most deliver value.

 We do this through using automation and delegation are used extensively and appropriately. the domains that we now operate are too complicated and complex for us to be able to excel in all of them.

+Alot of successful people have a todo list.
+A lot of very successful people have a not to do list.
+They know their weaknesses and things that lead to waste

 _Flow state_